File Juicer

 damaged jpeg

-JPEG files have a header telling how it is compressed, and the dimensions of the image.
-If this gets corrupted, the file makes as little sense as an encrypted file.
-To read such a file again, you need a new header to unlock it.
-You can get such a "key" if you can get hold of an image from the same type of camera, taken with the same quality setting.
-Then copy the header from the good JPEG to the damaged one with a Hex-Editor (like HexFiend), and it could become good enough to be readable with image viewers.
+JPEG files contain a header that specifies how they are compressed, as well as the dimensions of the image.
+If this header becomes corrupted, the file becomes as incomprehensible as an encrypted file.
+To recover such a file, you need to replace the header to "unlock" it.
+You can obtain such a "key" if you have access to an image taken by the same model of camera, using the same quality settings.
+Then, by copying the header from the good JPEG to the damaged one using a hex editor (such as HexFiend), the file may become readable again with image viewers.

-Damaged JPEG files are often cut into strips, so manual recovery will likely result in an image like the one shown here.
-Most of the image is gone but some of the pixels can be recovered.
-If you have many damaged JPEG files this is a lot of work with results that normally can't justify the effort.
+Damaged JPEG files are often split into strips, so manual recovery will likely result in an image similar to the one shown here.
+While much of the image may be lost, some pixels can still be recovered.
+If you have many damaged JPEG files, the process is time-consuming and usually doesn't yield results that justify the effort.

 Preview which comes with macOS can read lightly damaged JPEG files.